yuhan1212/PlanetOrbitSimulation/README.md

 ### Features

-* Modeled and visualized planetary trajectory with Newton's law of gravitation in Java and StdDraw.
+* Developed program to calculate force and acceleration according to Newton’s Law of Universal Gravitation.
-* Read in data and implement variable declaration, constructor, functional calling, loops, order of operations to calculate force among planets and simulate their interaction.
+* Created an animation to visualize planetary trajectory with StdDraw class.

 ### Requirements